 Modeling Galactic Chemical Evolution

-Brett is now a postdoctoral researcher at the University of Pittsburgh, working primarily on the SDSS-IV MaNGA survey.
+Brett moved to a a postdoctoral research position at the University of Pittsburgh, working primarily on the SDSS-IV MaNGA survey.
 He is now a Research Scientist at U. Pittsburgh.

 I have also been fortunate to work with a number of excellent postdocs at Ohio State, some of them supported by my grants, two by Hubble Fellowships, and others supported by other faculty or by OSU's Center for Cosmology and Astro-Particle Physics.
 While it is generally unambiguous who your thesis advisees are, the boundary for postdoctoral advisees is more fuzzy.
 Postdocs I have collaborated with and (I hope) mentored at Ohio State are, in chronological order: